maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 required information, relying on a service provider.
 The most important information is the endpoint of the service, but other significant information includes a geographical coverage of the service.
-It is therefore mandated that any MSR implementation must support at least the ***Service Instance*** specification of G-1128.
-Support in this context refers to the provision of a G-1128 compliant service instance specification in XML format.
+It is therefore mandated that any MSR implementation must support at least the *Service Instance Specification* of G-1128.
+Support in this context refers to the provision of a G-1128 compliant service instance description in XML format.
 References to the other two G-1128 specifications (i.e. service specification and technical design) should also be provided, although it is acceptable that these are hosted by third parties.

 Optionally, MSR implementations may also support G-1128 non-compliant service registrations.
-In those cases, the XML description of the service instance specification can be omitted and only the mandatory fields of a registration will be required from the service provider.
+In those cases, the XML description of the service instance specification can be omitted, and only the mandatory fields of a registration will be required from the service provider.

 #### Service Discoverability